 The Company sponsors funded defined benefit gratuity plan for all eligible employees of the Company.
-The Company's defined benefit gratuity plan is a final salary plan for India employees, which requires contributions to be made to a separately administered trust, which is administered through trustees and / or Life Insurance Corporation of India, where one of the group company is also the participant.
+The Company's defined benefit gratuity plan is a final salary plan for India employees, which requires contributions to be made to a separately administered trust.
 The gratuity plan is governed by the Payment of Gratuity Act, 1972.
 Under the act, employee who has completed five years of service is entitled to specific benefit.
 The level of benefits provided depends on the member's length of service and salary at retirement age.
+The gratuity plan is administered by a separate trust that is legally separated from the Company.
+The board of the trust is composed of representatives from both employer and employees.
+The board of the trust is required by law and by its articles of association to act in the interest of the trust and of all relevant stakeholders in the scheme, i.e. active employees, inactive employees, retirees, employer.
+The board of the trust is responsible for the investment policy with regard to the assets of the trust.